testingautomated-usi/DeepHyperion/documentation/details.md

 ```
     MODEL = os.getenv('DH_MODEL', 'models/cnnClassifier.h5')
 ```
-Also you can train a new model running _DeepHyperion-MNIST/train_model.py_ file. and place it in _DeepHyperion-MNIST/models_ folder, then modify the configuration in _DeepHyperion-MNIST/properties.py_ file.
+Moreover, you can train a new model running _DeepHyperion-MNIST/train_model.py_ file. and place it in _DeepHyperion-MNIST/models_ folder, then modify the configuration in _DeepHyperion-MNIST/properties.py_ file.